|

 was with them I don’t think we ever caught a hare!
 On any cross country run you

 had to be careful where you ran.
-On the moors around Catterick were a fair
+On the moors around Catterick

-number of missile ranges which were
+were a fair number of missile ranges

-conclusion.
+sharp conclusion.
 But it made one more careful in future.
 Along with trade training and

 education, we also of course had to undergo Military training.
 This along